Liz Truss vows to deal with energy crisis as next PM

 "I will deliver on the energy crisis, dealing with people's energy bills but also dealing with the long-term issues we have on energy supply," she added.

-She inherits a flagging economy, with inflation at a 40-year high and pressure to shield households and businesses from soaring energy costs.

-She has promised to detail a plan to deal with soaring prices within days, with an announcement understood to be pencilled in for Thursday.
+Her team is understood to have been working on a support package for weeks, with an announcement pencilled in for Thursday.

+Industry sources expect the incoming government to back freezing bills, a move which would costs billions.

+The move would not necessarily require upfront funding, however, with reports the government could cover loans to companies repaid by consumers over time in the form of higher fixed prices.